dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 _gl.VertexAttribPointer(texCoordLoc, 2, VertexAttribPointerType.Float, false, 5 * sizeof(float), (void*)(3 * sizeof(float)));
 ```

 Pay attention in the last parameter, the pointer!
-It represents the size of bytes that that should be jumped in the start of
+It represents the size of bytes that should be jumped in the start of
 each stride.
 It means GL will add 3 indexes after stride and pick the consecutive 2 values.
 if you did everything right, you will see this result!